p-cap/kali-enable-ssh-oci/README.md

 ## Pre-requisites
 - Please make sure you have console access to the Kali linux OCI image

----> I might need to cut a release so I can download it
---->

 ## STEPS
 1. wget